TomasBaubllys/snakeuino/readme.md

 ## Project Overview

-This project implements a **Console like snake game** for the arduino uno R3 using a 160x128 pixel TFT screen and a joystick:
+This project implements a **Console like snake game** for the Arduino Uno R3 using a 160x128 pixel TFT screen and a joystick:

 - **Joystick** - used to control the snakes movement.
 - **TFT display** – monitors smoke levels to detect potential fire hazards.